parro-it/awesome-micro-npm-packages/readme.md

 * [is-sorted](https://github.com/dcousens/is-sorted) - A small module to check if an Array is sorted.
 * [array-first](https://github.com/jonschlinkert/array-first) - Get the first element or first n elements of an array.
 * [array-last](https://github.com/jonschlinkert/array-last) - Return the last element in an array.
+* [array-mid](https://github.com/evanbiederstedt/array-mid) - Return the middle elements in an array.
 * [arr-flatten](https://github.com/jonschlinkert/arr-flatten) - Recursively flatten an array or arrays.
 * [dedupe](https://github.com/seriousManual/dedupe) - Remove duplicates from an array.
 * [array-range](https://github.com/mattdesl/array-range) - Creates a new array with given range.